stengunn/110-fall2018/weekly_materials/week6/typographyExercise.md

 ![Screenshot Showing HTML Entities](htmlEntities.png)

 ## Submitting Your Work
 Use an FTP client to upload the typography directory and its contents to the igme110 directory in your www directory on Banjo.
 We’ll check http://people.rit.edu/~youruserid/igme110/typography/fonts.html to see if you’ve completed the exercise.
 Make sure you test that URL to ensure that the files appear properly and can be loaded in a browser!

-If you choose to work on this on your own, and not attend class on Thursday, your work must be completed and accessible by the start of class that day.

-If you do attend class on Thursday, and are not able to complete the work before the end of class, you'll have until Saturday at noon to turn it in.
+The file must be available at the specified URL by noon on Thursday.